hangalito/meu-bolsas/README.md

 Meu Bolsas App
 =================================

+Description:
+--------------

 Meu Bolsas is a prototype of a handbag e-commerce of company Meu Bolsas.
---------------